wp-plugins/genesis-post-navigation/readme.txt

 =2.0.0=
 Added option to navigate posts with in category

+=2.0.1=
+Fixed bug - Empty navigation when there is no next or previous posts

 == Upgrade Notice ==

 From version 2.0.0, We provide you with an option to navigate posts with in category